“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 [The chaplain] is a poor specimen.
 He don’t do much good.
 He is too much of a humbug.
 Nobody respects him….
 Capt.
 Keck is reported sick in quarters.
 Nothing serious, I’m sure, or else he would be in hospital.
 Whenever an officer feels indisposed he generally causes himself to be reported sick in quarters.
 I feel a desire to study Luther’s Smaller Catechism.
 I wish, father, you would send me one by mail.
 God is good.
 He hears and answers my prayers.

-Sadly, Pretz’s assumptions were wrong.
-Sometime during his Civil War, Captain Coleman A. G. Keck developed liver disease.
+Pretz’s assumptions about his superior’s health were wrong, however; Captain Coleman A. G. Keck developed liver disease.
 Treated by regimental physicians, he continued to lead his men in battle and garrison duties in difficult living conditions, but was ultimately shipped home to recuperate as his condition deteriorated.
 While in Allentown, he learned that his superior officers had received new orders directing the 47th Pennsylvania Volunteers to head west for new duties in an even more challenging southern climate – as part of the Union’s Red River Campaign across Louisiana.
 So, on 22 February 1864, he resigned his commission, enabling his regiment to place a healthier man in charge of I Company.
 That man was 1st Lieutenant Theodore Mink, who was subsequently commissioned as Captain.

 Return to Civilian Life